Notice under The Americans with Disabilities Act

 If you have a disability and anticipate needing an accommodation, please contact the bailiff of the the court in which the proceeding is taking place.
 It is recommended that you make your request at least 10 days prior to the date you need your accommodation, if possible.
 All requests for accommodation will be given due consideration and if necessary may require an interactive process between the requester and the court to determine the best course of action.

-If you believe your request for accommodation to your local court has been denied and you have been excluded from participating in any court program because of this denial, you may contact Angela Joseph for assistance at 317-234-3935, 30 S. Meridian Street, Suite 500, Indianapolis, IN 46204.
+If you believe your request for accommodation to your local court has been denied and you have been excluded from participating in any court program because of this denial, you may contact the ADA Coordinator for Indiana Supreme Court.